Section 51 of the Constitution of Australia: The powers

 With some exceptions, the remainder of the powers in s51 pertain to the standardization of commerce across Australia, empowering the federal government to enact laws in relation to metrics, statistics, finance, interstate commercial disputes, and other related issues.

 Additionally, two subsections provide for the referral of matters to the Australian Parliament by Australia's State Governments.
 Specifically, (xxxvii) allows State Parliaments to refer matters within their competence to the commonwealth, and (xxxviii) allows state parliaments to refer any matter that the UK Parliament or Federal Council of Australasia could legislate on their behalf at the establishment of the Commonwealth.

 The incidental power (xxxix) allows the Commonwealth to act on matters 'incidental' any power of the constitution.
-Most notably this includes the section 61 of the constitution, which vests the Australian Government with Executive Power.
+Most notably this includes section 61 of the constitution, which vests the Australian Government with Executive Power.
 As a result, it is one of the most important sections in practice.

 Interpretive history

 The High Court's approach to section 51 has changed over time.
 Initially, the court adopted the 'Reserved Powers' doctrine, an interpretive view that the Australian States had implicitly retained competence in core areas, which were unable to be displaced by the Commonwealth even through reliance upon the powers enumerated in s51.

-This doctrine was famously, and emphatically, rejected by the Isaac's court in the Engineers' Case.
+This doctrine was famously, and emphatically, rejected by the Isaacs court in the Engineers' Case.
 Following this case, the reserved powers doctrine was abandoned; although it has notably reappeared a number of times in argument by State governments when arguing against Commonwealth legislation.

 Since federation the enumerated powers in section 51 have tended overall to have expanded in scope.
 In particular, the Corporations and external affairs powers are notable for having a significantly larger breadth in modern times than at federation.

-When interpreting whether a particular act of parliament is within the scope, or is incidental to an enumerated power; the dominant test legal test applied by the court has been whether the law in question is a reasonable and appropriate means of furthering an object or purpose in the power.
+When interpreting whether a particular act of parliament is within the scope, or is incidental to an enumerated power; the dominant legal test applied by the court has been whether the law in question is a reasonable and appropriate means of furthering an object or purpose in the power.